 If you have any questions about access to and use of the Library facilities, please email us at firstname.lastname@example.org.

 Sensus Access is designed to allow disabled students and staff, and those supporting them, to create accessible alternative formats of inaccessible digital documents.
 It allows documents to be converted into a range of alternative formats including digital Braille, MP3 audio files, DAISY and ebooks.
 The service can also be used to convert otherwise inaccessible documents such as image-only PDF files or scanned images into more accessible formats.

-The University of Cambridge Disability Resource Centre (DRC) has more information on how to use Sensus Access and upload documents to convert.
-Free online training is also available.
+The University of Cambridge Disability Resource Centre has more information on how to use Sensus Access and upload documents to convert.
+Online training is also available.